Iran embargo gathers support in Asia, Europe

-TEHRAN U.S. allies in Asia and Europe voiced support on Thursday for Washington's drive to cut Iran's oil exports, though fear of self-inflicted economic pain is curbing enthusiasm for an embargo that a defiant Iran says will not halt its nuclear programme.
+TEHRAN U.S. allies in Asia and Europe voiced support for Washington's drive to cut Iran's oil exports, although fear of self-inflicted pain is curbing enthusiasm for an embargo that Tehran says will not halt its nuclear programme.

-As a newspaper close to the clerical establishment called for retaliatory assassinations of Israeli officials after the latest mystery killing of an Iranian nuclear scientist, a former U.N. inspector said a new, almost bomb-proof plant could provide Iran enough enriched uranium for an atom bomb in just a year.

-Such timetables, while Iran denies all Western charges that it even wants nuclear weapons, have added to speculation that Israel and the United States could resort to a military adventure against the Islamic Republic - something an aide to Russian leader Vladimir Putin said was growing more likely.

-A day after a motorcycle hitman blew up a 32-year-old engineer during the Tehran rush hour, many Iranians directed anger over the violence, and over painful economic sanctions, at the Western powers, which have hoped to turn popular sentiment against an increasingly divided ruling elite.

-"We should retaliate against Israel for the martyring of our young scientist," wrote Hossein Shariatmadari, the editor-in-chief of the Kayhan newspaper, who was appointed by the country's Supreme Leader Ayatollah Ali Khamenei.
+The speaker of Iran's parliament, Ali Larijani, said on Thursday that the nuclear programme was also too strong to be derailed by assassinations of nuclear scientists, a day after the fourth such killing.

-"These corrupted people are easily identifiable and readily within our reach ...
-Assassinations of the Zionist regime's military men and officials are very easy.".
+Hossein Shariatmadari, whom he appointed editor-in-chief of the Kayhan newspaper, wrote: "These corrupted people are easily identifiable and readily within our reach. ...
+Assassinations of the Zionist regime's military men and officials are very easy.

 While declining comment on allegations it carried out the bombing on Wednesday, Israel has a history of such actions and will be on the alert for possible attacks against it.

-Kremlin Security Council head Nikolai Patrushev, close to Putin, was quoted blaming Israel, which says an Iranian bomb would threaten its existence, for pushing for war: "There is a likelihood of military escalation of the conflict, towards which Israel is pushing the Americans," he told Interfax.
+Kremlin Security Council head Nikolai Patrushev, close to Putin, was quoted blaming Israel, which says an Iranian bomb would threaten its existence, for pushing for war.

+"There is a likelihood of military escalation of the conflict, towards which Israel is pushing the Americans," he told the Interfax news agency.

+Speaking to troops in Texas on Thursday, U.S. Defense Secretary Leon Panetta said: "We have some ideas as to who might be involved but we don't know exactly who was involved."
+He said Washington was "not involved in any way.

 ASIAN IMPORTERS